Investing: A Short Guide for the Perplexed

 Stephanie Genkin is an independent fee-only CERTIFIED FINANCIAL PLANNER™, Certified Divorce Financial Analyst® and Certified Life Coach.
 Previously, she was a senior television news producer at CNN covering business, economics and personal finance.
 Her career explaining complicated money issues began when she landed a gig at CNNfn and she's been hooked ever since.
 Stephanie earned a Certificate in Financial Planning from NYU and is an adjunct instructor at NYU's School of Professional Studies, Department of Finance & Law.
 She is a member of the Financial Therapy Association and is frequently quoted in the media (Yahoo Finance, USA Today, Forbes, Glamour, MSN Money, AARP and others) on personal finance issues.

-Mystery and misconceptions about stocks and bonds leave many would-be investors on the sidelines.
-Putting your hard-earned income or inheritance in a savings account may feel "safe" but it's likely to undermine your ability to reach some of your biggest goals in life, like buying a home, paying for your child's college education, achieving financial independence and retiring in comfort.
+Mystery, misconception and fear about the stock market leave many would-be investors on the sidelines.
+Putting your hard-earned income or inheritance in a savings account may feel "safe" but leaving it all in cash could undermine your ability to reach some of your biggest financial goals in life, like buying a home, paying for your child's college education, achieving financial independence and retiring in comfort.

 This class will help you understand: